Performing physical analogue experiments requires:

 During the experiments, digital images are taken by cameras placed with top view and side view.
 These images are taken with a fixed time interval.
 Once the experiment is finished, cross sections are made by cutting through the model.
 Again, digital images are taken for later interpretation of the model.

 It is not possible to make cross sections of the model during the experiment.
 This limitation is overcome by using medical CT-scanners, which enable to study the inside of experiment while it is running.
-Images of deformation affecting the model layers are made in the same way as scans of broken bones in the human body.
+Images of deformation affecting the model layers are made in the same way as, for instance, scans of bone fractures in the human body.

 CT-scanner with experimental setup.